-Personally Identifiable Information: Do not include sensitive personally identifiable information such as a Social Security Number, date of birth, or city of birth.
-Do not include information that a merit reviewer should not make use of.
+Personally Identifiable Information (PII): Do not include sensitive personally identifiable information such as a Social Security Number, date of birth, city of birth, home address, etc. Do not include information that a merit reviewer should not make use of.

-APPENDIX 2: CURRENT AND PENDING SUPPORT
+APPENDIX 3: CURRENT AND PENDING SUPPORT

-Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including subawardees, for ongoing projects and pending applications.
+Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key person(s), including subawardees, for ongoing projects and pending applications.